aj-bagwell/drill-press/README.md

 License
 -------

-Hole-Punch is distrubited under your choice of the MIT license, or Apache Version 2.0.
+Hole-Punch is distributed under your choice of the MIT license, or Apache Version 2.0.

 TO-DOs